rmraya/OpenXLIFF/README.md

 ## Join multiple XLIFF files

-You can combine several XLIFF files into a larger one using the class `com.maxprograms.converters.Join` from your Java code or using the provided scripts.
+You can combine several XLIFF files into a larger one using class `com.maxprograms.converters.Join` from your Java code or using the provided scripts.

 Running `.\join.bat` or `./join.sh` without parameters displays help for joining files.